aishwaryD/feature-bikroy-automation/README.md

 == What Is New ==

-Common practices say in general that; test scripts interact with framework component.
+As per general practices; test scripts interact with framework component.
 This component interacts with specific tool component(selenium here).
 This tool further establishes communication with Browser(Web App).
 This bikroy framework implements an additional layer between tool and framework component to abstract away particular automation tool.
 This is a successful attempt to support bikroy framework with Tool Independent Capabilities.